krisderycke/memory/README.md

 ##Conclusion:
-struggled quite a bit with trying to add an event on every div with the same Classname. figured that out now and will start programming the code for the ranomization
+struggling quite a bit with trying to add an event on every div with the same Classname. figured that out now and will start programming the code for the ranomization.

+wednesday: lost a day, frustrating day
+Thursday: found my seconds breath and will try to code from scratch again